-AMHS is a complex entity with a multifaceted infrastructure supported by many shoreside departments.
+AMHS is a complex entity with multifaceted infrastructure support by many shoreside departments.
 It is critical that operational support is both maintained and continually updated.

-Some of the goals outlined in the Let's Keep Moving 203619 and the draft Alaska Moves 205020 reports, as they pertain to operational support infrastructure, include:
+Some of the goals outlined in the Let's Keep Moving 2036 and Alaska Moves 2050 reports, as they pertain to operational support infrastructure, include: